 The Austrian Corporate Governance Code establishes a regulatory framework for the management and monitoring of Austrian joint stock companies.
 This code contains internationally adopted standards, as well as significant related regulations stipulated in the Austrian Stock Corporation, Stock Exchange and Capital Markets Acts and the basic principles encompassed in the OECD Guidelines for Corporate Governance.
 The rules are aimed at ensuring the responsible management and supervision of companies and corporations with the goal of achieving a sustainable and long-term creation of value.
 The code helps to create a high level of transparency for all of the company's stakeholders.
 It creates guidelines for the equal treatment of all stakeholders, for transparency, open communication between the Management and Supervisory Boards, the avoidance of conflicts of interest between bodies and efficient checks by the Supervisory Board and auditors.
-Companies voluntarily undertake to comply with the guidelines contained in the Austrian Corporate Governance Code was last amended in January 2010.
-The Austrian Corporate Governance Austrian Supervisory Boards, the avoidance of conformance Code can be viewed at the website www.corporate-governance.at.
+Companies voluntarily undertake to comply with the guidelines contained in the Austrian Corporate Governance Code in the current and binding version.
+The Austrian Corporate Governance Code was last amended in January 2010.
+The Austrian Corporate Governance Code can be viewed at the website www.corporate-governance.at.